Binary-rEvolution/HMXBwebcat/README.md

 Sky coordinates from the most accurate counterpart we found.
 Right ascension and Declination are given in degrees.
 The 90\% positional error radius is given in milli-arcsecond (mas).

 ### Distance
-Distance to the source as published in Bailer-Jones (2021).
+Geometric distance to the source as published in Bailer-Jones (2021).
 Note: this is only available to HMXBs with a Gaia counterpart.